 An adult education master's degree is often a prerequisite for human resources managers, who aid in the execution of job site training and the development of skill-teaching workplace programs.
 The degree is also often necessary for adult literacy and remedial education teachers, who teach high school-level courses to adults and english language skills to adult immigrants looking to develop their literacy.
 While not required, an adult education master's is helpful to those seeking employment as a community college professor, who gain enhanced knowledge of adult learning through the degree program.

 These teachers provide instruction to diverse populations in basic academic and language skills required for employment and for further education.
 They teach GED preparation and high school completion classes to all ages of adults, English as a Second Language (ESL) to immigrants and adult basic education (ABE) to adults who need to develop numeracy and literacy.

-According to the U.S. Bureau of Labor Statistics (BLS), projected job growth for this field between 2014 and 2024 is expected to be seven percent.
-Job opportunities in adult remedial education and ESL depend on budgetary issues as well as immigration policy and patterns.
+According to the U.S. Bureau of Labor Statistics (BLS), projected job growth for this field between 2014 and 2024 is 7%.
+Job opportunities in adult remedial education and ESL depend upon budgetary issues as well as immigration policy and patterns.